National Hurling League: Format

 There are currently seven teams in Division 1B.

 During the course of a season (from February to March) each team plays the others once (a single round-robin system) for a total of 21 games.
 Teams receive two points for a win and one point for a draw.
 No points are awarded for a loss.
 Where two teams are level on points, the team that wins the head-to-head match is ranked ahead.
 If this game is a draw, points difference (total scored minus total conceded in all games) is used to rank the teams.
 Where three or more teams are level on points, points difference is used to rank them.
 This is followed, if needed, by points scored, and then a play-off match.

 The top two teams in Division 1B contest the final and are promoted to Division 1A.
 The bottom two teams in Division 1B are relegated to Division 2.

-2025 Teams
+2027 Teams

-The following seven teams are competing in Division 1B during the 2025 league.
+The following seven teams will compete in Division 1B during the 2027 league.